Jack-Code2024/AssessmentTest/README.md

 Step 2: Open a new terminal

-Step 3: Type the following command to go to UnitTest project:
+Step 3: Run the following command to go to UnitTest project:

 &nbsp;&nbsp;&nbsp;&nbsp;cd UnitTest

-Step 4: Type the following command to run the unit test:
+Step 4: Run the following command to run the unit test:

 &nbsp;&nbsp;&nbsp;&nbsp;dotnet run --project .